Summer for Vata-Pitta-Kapha

 Foods to Minimize

-You may find it helpful to read the pitta, vata and kapha sections of our guide for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—pacifying whichever dosha seems to need the most attention at any given time.
+You may find it beneficial to read the pitta, vata, and kapha summer guides for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—balancing whichever dosha seems to need the most attention at any given time.